-The selection of preceptors is a collaborative effort among the Clinical Director, the NP Coordinators, the health care agency, and students.
+The selection of preceptors is a collaborative effort among the Clinical Director, the health care agency, and students.
 If students know of providers who say they would serve as preceptors for those students, the students must inform the Clinical Director, so it can be determined if HPU has an MOU or if the providers' employer's permission must be secured first.
-If the provider is a sole proprietor, HPU can pursue the MOU with that provider.
-But if that provider is an employee, then it is the employer who determines if the provider can take a student, and if there will be a fee imposed (provider/employer compensation agreement).
-The final decision regarding the appropriateness and qualifications of a preceptor is made by the NP Coordinators.
+If the provider is the sole proprietor, HPU can pursue the MOU with that provider.
+If the provider is an employee, then it is the employer who determines if the provider can take a student, and if there will be a fee imposed (provider/employer compensation agreement).
+The final decision regarding the appropriateness and qualifications of a preceptor is made by the Clinical Director.